Chapter in this post:

 Often times, these and other problems with the Mac, macOS and individual programs can be solved with a few simple steps.
 I would recommend the following steps for a slow / buggy system:

-Should you find any other issues, such as that the Mac does not wake up from sleep, or if the steps outlined above do not help, please contact me - for example via the Get in touch.
+Should you find any other issues, such as that the Mac does not wake up from sleep, or if the steps outlined above do not help, please contact me - for example via the Contact Form.
 Please describe the problem as precisely as possible.
 You can also use the search text field (on the right side of this page) to find additional help articles and instructions.
 Sometimes there are simple solutions to problems.
 Every now and then you need to reinstall OS X or macOS.
 If you need help on the Mac, let me know;)

 Help as a book: macOS High Sierra manual